MySocialApp/msa-email-templates/README.md

 # msa-email-templates

-public email templates used pour MysocialApp
+You can find here public email templates used at [MySocialApp](https://mysocialapp.io) (iOS and Android social app builder - SaaS)

-#web server
+# web server

 web server is used for a developpement purpose and generate template output